Fixing Shoulder Pain: A rough rotator cuff

 External Rotation using a Resistance Band or Cable

-• Attach resistance band to a stationary object
+• Attach a resistance band to a stationary object

-• Stand with right side perpendicular to the wall
+• Stand with the right side perpendicular to the wall

 • Hold resistance band with left hand

-• Bend elbow to 90-degrees with hand facing your stomach
+• Bend your elbow to 90 degrees with your hand facing your stomach

 • IMPORTANT: Keep your elbow tight to your body.
 You can put a towel between your elbow and your body to make sure it stays tight.